 Science’s advantages are change and improvement.
 Religion has the advantage of explaining the unexplained.
 You could say that science works on reality as truth and that religion works on what is beyond reality as truth, both are dedicated to making sense of life.

-Even if one is deeply non-religious and intellectually rigorous, isn’t the quest for the spiritual a part of our life’s journey?
+Even if one is deeply non-religious and intellectually rigorous, isn’t the quest for the spiritual a necessary path as part of our life’s journey?

 The unexplainable gives meaning, not the known.

 The power of ideas: they shape us and our cultures.
 Religious commandments, laws, constitutions.
 They come in the form of spiritual traditions emanating from stories and a written narrative, from philosophical speculation and scientific discoveries.

 As shown by the Bible, Confucian thinking, evolution, and evidenced by our having children, we think of life and prospects of humanity in generational terms - always a parent and a child.
 Is AI our ultimate offspring?